 By early 2012 I was lucky enough to score the opportunity to do a one year training program with Dr. Sara Gottfried, a genius Harvard-trained integrative OBGYN who also happens to be hip and hilarious.
 Her course instilled the confidence I so desperately needed to really take my business to the next level, and I will be forever grateful for her one-of-a-kind wisdom and humor.

 Then Dr. Jessica Drummond established the Integrative Women’s Health Institute and offered me a free spot in her one year women’s health coach certification program.
 (OMG what the____?!).
 I jumped at the chance to participate, and was blown away by all the cutting edge information in the course.
 It served me well over the coming years, and further helped me solidify my growth.
 I even got to speak at her first live event in 2019.

 In late 2015 I enrolled in Chris Kresser’s ADAPT training program.
 I legitimately stalked his website leading up to the launch of this program, only to find out it wasn’t open to health coaches. 🙁

 Of course that wasn’t going to stop me – I made my case, and they let me in!
 This program challenged me on a whole new level, and there were a number of occasions where I had no idea what the heck they were even talking about!
 I still haven’t completely finished the coursework, but it has given me a ton of new knowledge, and I’m so glad I was persistent in my efforts to get accepted into the program.

-Nat Kringoudis contacted me over four years ago, and we immediately hit it off.
-We’ve been friends ever since, and now host a podcast together called The Period Party.
-We’ve recorded almost 75 episodes and it’s been downloaded nearly 200,000 times!
-And we finally met IRL a few months back when she visited the US for the first time.
+Nat Kringoudis contacted me over eight years ago, and we immediately hit it off.
+We’ve been friends ever since, and went on to host a podcast together called The Period Party.
+We recorded over 150 episodes together and it’s been downloaded millions of times!
+And we finally met IRL in 2016 when she visited the US for the first time.